vspinu/commix/README.md

 ;; => "Wrong dependency status" Exception
 ```

-This restriction ensures that invalid system states can never occur.
-Variable
+This restriction ensures that the system cannot end up in invalid
-`cx/can-run-on-status` holds the allowed sequence of actions, currently:
+states.
+Variable `cx/can-run-on-status` holds the allowed sequence of actions,
+currently:

 ```clojure
 {:init    #{nil :halt}